roboception/rc_generic_robot_interface_robot/README.md

 ## System Architecture Overview

-The GRI consists of a TCP socket server integrated into the Roboception firmware that handles all REST-API interactions and communicates with robot controllers using a fixed-length binary protocol.
+The GRI consists of a TCP socket server integrated into the firmware that handles all REST-API interactions and communicates with robot controllers using a fixed-length binary protocol.
 Robot-side implementations connect to this server and exchange standardized messages to control vision workflows.

 For detailed architecture information, refer to the [official GRI documentation](https://doc.rc-cube.com/latest/en/gri.html).